badspacebar/sdk/resources/content.md

 #Paid Script Conditions

-No paid script allowed anymore, we will pay all plugin developers.

-<del>In an effort to reward the community developers for all their hard work and dedication we will now allow the sales of third-party scripts.</del>
+To reward developers, we pay all community developers starting from 2023.

 * 1a.
-Only "Community Developers" qualify to sell third party scripts
+Only "Community Developers" qualify to get payment from their plugins.
 * 1b.
 To obtain the "Community Developers" status:
-*    -User must display proficiency with the lua language
+    - User must display proficiency with the lua language
-*    -Communication with administration and users must be professional
+    - Communication with administration and users must be professional
 * 2a.
-Trial time must be offered for all paid scripts
+The plugin must remain free, and any form of authentication or login is not allowed.
 * 2b.
-Trial time must be a minimum of 3 days
+Any form of date verification, network verification, or version check is not allowed.
 * 3a.
-Scripts are limited in cost to 5.00USD/30 days
+It is prohibited to add QQ group information in the plugin.
 * 3b.
-1-time payments may be offered by the author as an alternative payment method (condition 3a must still be offered)
+If you want to get feedback from users, Email, Telegram and Discord are allowed.
 * 4a.
+The payment amount contains many parts (base+bonus+usage+win_rate).
+    - The usage part contains win_count * champion_weight
+    - Champions with lower usage (T0-T5) will get more weight
+* 4b.
+Developers who have switched to other platforms or inactive will only get the win_rate part.
+* 5a.
 Conditions are subject to change at anytime without notice
-* 4b.
-Third party scripts are not affiliated with HanBOT nor any staff of HanBOT
-* 4c.
-Arbitration will not be offered by the HanBOT staff in cases of dispute